-The insurance market remains cyclical and catastrophic events can change the state of the insurance market, leading to sudden and unexpected increases in premiums and deductibles and inadequacy or unavailability of coverage due to reasons unconnected with our business.
-In addition, the ongoing Covid-19 pandemic may result in changes in the structure and practices of the insurance market, result in an increasing frequency of disputes with insurers or otherwise result in an inability to recover from our insurance providers.
-Furthermore, volatility in the global financial markets can adversely affect the insurance market and could result in some of our insurers failing and being unable to pay their share of claims.
+The insurance market remains cyclical and catastrophic events can change the state of this market, leading to sudden and unexpected increases in premiums and deductibles and inadequacy or unavailability of coverage due to reasons unconnected with our business.
+In addition, volatility in the global financial markets can adversely affect the insurance market and could result in some of our insurers failing and being unable to pay their share of claims.

-We have renewed our calendar 2021 asset and business interruption insurance cover.
-The maximum self-insured retention for any one property damage incident is US\$24.0 million (€20.5 million), with an annual aggregate of US\$38.7 million (€33.0 million).
-We are unable to predict whether past or future events will result in favourable terms for 2022.
+We have renewed our calendar 2023 asset and business interruption insurance cover.
+The maximum self-insured retention for any one property damage incident is US\$22.1 million (€20.5 million), with an annual aggregate of US\$35.6 million

+(€33.0 million).
+We are unable to predict whether past or future events will result in favourable terms for 2024.
 For property damage and business interruption insurance, cost effective cover is not generally available to full replacement value.
-As at September 2021, the annual limit for claims under our property damage and business interruption insurance policy was US\$878.7 million (€750.0 million).
+As at September 2023, the annual limit for claims under our property damage and business interruption insurance policy was US\$810 million (€750 million).
 If we were to experience property damage or business interruption losses in excess of any such policy limits, this could have a material adverse effect on our group's business, results of operations, financial condition or prospects.
 Since fiscal 2011, our property damage insurance policy has been Euro-denominated as most of our assets are based in Euro-denominated jurisdictions.